kalviumcommunity/S84_Silly_Product_Launches/README.md

 The backend will use RESTful APIs to handle:

 Fetching the list of products using GET
-Submitting new products using POST
-User authentication and profile management
+Submitting new products using POST (with rate limiting) User authentication and profile management
-Voting on products using POST
-Searching or filtering products by categories using GET
+Voting on products using POST (with duplicate vote prevention) Searching or filtering products by categories using GET Error handling for all endpoints with appropriate status codes

 ***Deployment:***